2026 Proposed Constitutional Amendments

 Proposed Constitutional Amendments

-Senate Joint Resolution 913 calling for an amendment to the Constitution was passed by a majority of both houses of the 112th General Assembly.
+Senate Joint Resolution 919 calling for an amendment to the Constitution was passed by a majority of both houses of the 113th General Assembly.
+Senate Joint Resolution 25 was passed by two-thirds of the members of both houses of the 114th General Assembly.

 A RESOLUTION proposing an amendment to Article I, Section 35 of the Constitution of Tennessee, relative to the rights of crime victims.